Day of Valor: 2012

+2022

+In 2022, the 80th anniversary, President Rodrigo Duterte was represented by Menardo Guevarra, the Secretary of Justice, and was attended by Japanese ambassador Koshikawa Kazuhiko and United States chargé d’Affaires ad interim Heather Variava.

 United States

-In Maywood, Illinois the second Sunday in September is remembered as Bataan Day.
+In Maywood, Illinois, the second Sunday in September is remembered as Bataan Day.
 Maywood provided Illinois National Guard soldiers of the 192nd Tank Battalion who served on Bataan.

+In Honolulu, Hawaii there is an annual commemoration at the National Cemetery of the Pacific.